gongjingz/boolean_checker/README.md

 It's like a basic AST(Abstract Syntax Tree) problem.
 Got real inspiration from https://github.com/DoctorWkt/acwj.

 Begin writting an boolean_checker in C#.
+Should support：
+1.computing operator + and - and * and /
+2.logic operators like 'AND' and 'OR' and 'LIKE' and '==' and '!=' and '>' and '<' and '>=' and '<='
+3.Parentheses （ and )
+4.Able to check the rule is syntax correct.
+5.replace [field] with real value by a json input, do boolean check and return TRUE or FALSE